loonwerks/case-ta6-experimental-platform-OpenUxAS/examples/CASE-TA6-Challenge-Problems/ph2_01_WaterwaySearch/README.md

 * `runAMASE_WaterwaySearch.sh` - Bash shell script to run the OpenAMASE simulation environment
 * `Scenario_WaterwaySearch.xml` - Configuration file for the OpenAMASE simulation environment
 * `MessagesToSend/` - most of the messages in this directory are explained in the document, `WaterwayExample_MessageFLow.pdf`.
 A few are explained below
+* `InitializationMessages/` - Messages sent internally at the UAV to establish initial operating state

 ## The 'MessagesToSend' directory contains files with xml encoded LMCP messages that are sent in to UxAS using the 'MessagesToSend' service. ##

+* `MessagesToSend/KeepInZone_334.xml` - defines polygon containing the search area
+* `MessagesToSend/KeepOutZone_335.xml` - defines circular region in river bend UAV should avoid
+* `MessagesToSend/ZeroizeCondition_V400.xml` - defines conditions on which UAV should zeroize with respect to keep-in and keep-out zones
-* `MessagesToSend/Tasks/AutomationRequest.xml` - request by ID the line search task
+* `MessagesToSend/tasks/AutomationRequest.xml` - request by ID the line search task

 ## Running the Example: